CreativeCodingLab/NeuroCave/README.md

 Other columns can be added and used as an additional color coding scheme such as "Rich Club" or "Embeddness".
 The data are semi-column separated.
 The user can create his/her own Atlas following the above rules.
-The Atlases must be listed in the "index.txt" file in order to be discovered.
+The Atlases must be listed in the "index.txt" file located in the data folder in order to be discovered.

 # VR instructions